mranandramasamy/JavaHub/README.md

 6. How ORDER BY is being used ?
 7. How is pagination achieved ?
 8. Does PRIMARY KEY or UNIQUE fields accept NULL value ?
+9. What does PRIMARY KEY constraint ensure ?
+10. If a query with JOIN on large tables is too slow, which approach would help first?
+11. Which SQL command is used to remove a table permanently?
+12. Which SQL command is best for renaming a column in a table?
+13. Which SQL function returns the maximum value in a column?

 ### Design Patterns